Big Duck: Relocations

 The building was originally constructed in 1931 on West Main Street (New York State Route 25) in the Upper Mills section of Riverhead.
-In 1937, Maurer had the building lifted from its foundation and relocated from its original Riverhead location to his new duck ranch in Flanders, 4 mi away.
+In 1937, Maurer had the building lifted from its foundation and relocated to his new duck ranch in Flanders, 4 mi away.

 The Big Duck closed as a store in 1984.
-Four years later, the Suffolk County Department of Parks and Recreation acquired the building and moved it to Sears-Bellows Pond County Park, between Flanders and Hampton Bays and repurposed it as a gift shop operated by the Friends for Long Island Heritage.
+Four years later, the Suffolk County Department of Parks and Recreation acquired the building, moved it to Sears Bellows County Park between Flanders and Hampton Bays, and repurposed it as a gift shop operated by the Friends for Long Island Heritage.
+The Department of Parks publicized the move with a "Lost My Nest" sign soliciting donations; keeping with the mimetic theme, it was shaped like a giant suitcase with a handle on top.

-In 2004, a proposal was made to move the duck to Long Island MacArthur Airport in Ronkonkoma, with the move estimated to cost at least $60,000.
-It was claimed that this would both increase the number of visitors and help to publicize the airport's new terminal building.
-The move of the structure to the airport never happened and the building was returned to its original Flanders location on October 6, 2007.
-Suffolk County continues to own it, maintains its interior, and pays for staffing while the Town of Southampton maintains the exterior.
-The original 27 acre duck farm was purchased by the town in 2006.
+In 2004, a proposal was made to move the Big Duck to Long Island MacArthur Airport in Ronkonkoma, with the move estimated to cost at least $60,000.
+Proponents suggested this would increase the number of visitors and help publicize the airport's new terminal building but the move never happened and the building was returned to its 1937 Flanders location on October 6, 2007.
+Local house moving contractor Guy Davis donated the cost of the four-mile move and the Town of Southampton picked up the $50,000 in costs to prepare the route.
+The location of the building as of 2022 is accessible from the Long Island Rail Road via the Riverhead station.